 Take an interest in how they use their phone

 Know what apps they use, what social networks they’re part of and roughly how much time they spend on them.
-This can help pre-empt any problems like cyberbullying, oversharing or trouble sleeping through too much smartphone use late at night.
+This can help prevent any problems like cyberbullying, oversharing, or trouble sleeping due to too much smartphone use late at night.

 With younger children, you can explore the apps and games together.
-Not only will this make sure they only see age-appropriate content, it will also be good bonding time for you both.
+Not only will this make sure they only see age-appropriate content, but it will also be a good bonding time for you both.

 Set limits on phone use